pixie.codes logo pixie.codes

 Packaging-adjacent work with a likely upgrade path

-Use Creative Mode as the first proof point, then bring in GS1 only when governance, brand-owned domains, or retail scan discipline become the real buyer question.
+Use Creative Mode first, then bring in GS1 when governance, brand-owned domains, or retail scan discipline become part of the work.

-If the buyer immediately asks about Digital Link domains, retail POS, or resolver governance, skip the Creative-only pitch and move them into the GS1 side of the product.
+If the first requirement is Digital Link domains, retail POS, or resolver governance, start on the GS1 side of the product.

 Creative Mode FAQ